programmatordev/openweathermap-php-api/docs/03-supported-apis.md

 withCacheTtl(int $seconds): self
 ```

-Makes a request and saves into cache with the provided value in seconds.
+Makes a request and saves into cache for the provided duration in seconds.

 If `0` seconds is provided, the request will not be cached.